dweath411/Multivariate-Analysis/README.md

 Uploaded to the repo are all data sets used.
 Originally there were 3 data sets, but using SQL there was a 4th one created that combined and matched all 3.

-**Personal information is removed, I did not work on this project alone, I was joined by one other.**